SSDs are fast, quiet, and reliable storage drives, Agree?

 That doesn’t mean they can’t be damaged or that you can still lose data, but you have a lot more leeway.

-Another regards traditional storage applications: For SSDs Hardware-based encryption is not a good thing due to the reason of data being stored anywhere and everywhere rather than in a one easily accessible chunk.
+Another regards traditional storage applications: For SSDs Hardware-based encryption is not a good thing due to the reason of data being stored anywhere and everywhere rather than in one easily accessible chunk.

 But here’s the kicker: